Dal Pitha

-Dal Pitha (दाल पिठा) also known as Pithi, is a Bihari dish that is a mixture of spicy lentils is stuffed into rice flour doughs and then boiled or steamed in a saucepan.
+Dal Pitha (दल पिठा) also known as Pithi, is a Bhojpuri dish ixture of spicy lentils is stuffed into rice flour doughs and then boiled or steamed in a saucepan.
 Indian language defines "dal" as lentils and "pitha" or "pithi" as whole wheat or freshly prepared rice flour dumplings.
 The steamed dumplings have a shape similar to that of Gujiyas in the past.

 Region

 Dal Pitha is a traditional Eastern Indian dish that is consumed in the states of Chhattisgarh, Jharkhand, and Bihar.
 It is also a famous cuisine in the region of eastern Uttar Pradesh, especially in the Bhojpuri region.

 History and culture

-The history of this simple and healthy dish is deeply rooted in the sociocultural dynamics of this agrarian region.
-People in the rural villages, particularly those in the Mithilanchal region, were required to work long hours away from home on the farms.
+The history of this dish is deeply rooted in the sociocultural dynamics of this agrarian region.
+People in the rural villages, particularly those in the Bhojpur and Mithilanchal regions, were required to work long hours away from home on the farms.
 They needed a light lunch that would give them instant energy and keep them feeling full for a long period.